-Press the top of the switch to turn the feature on.
-The seat will heat to the high setting.
-The indicator light above the switch will be lit next to the number 2.
+On vehicles with heated front seats, press the top of the switch to turn the features on to the high heat setting.
+The indicator light (2) will be lit.

 Press the top of the switch again to go to the low heat setting.
-The indicator light will be lit next to the number 1.
+The indicator light (1) will be lit.